OfficeDev/TrainingContent/O3658/07 User Personalization and OneDrive for Business Operations Using add-in model/Lab.md

 ### Scenario ###

-In this lab you will create a provider hosted app, which will take care of automated OneDrive for Business branding.
+In this lab you will create a provider hosted add-in, which will take care of automated OneDrive for Business branding.

 After completing this exercise, you will understand how to:
 -	Access OneDrive for Business sites using the context of the user.